OneMSU's Distance Learning Solution

 Respiratory Therapy Career

-Most people take breathing for granted, but for the thousands of people who suffer from breathing problems, each breath is a major achievement.
-Those people include heart-attack and trauma victims; patients with chronic lung problems such as bronchitis, asthma, and emphysema; premature infants; and people with lung cancer, AIDS, and cystic fibrosis.
-In each instance, patients will likely work with a respiratory therapist under the direction of a physician.
+Most people take breathing for granted.
+It’s second nature, an involuntary reflex.
+But for the thousands who suffer from breathing problems, each breath is a major accomplishment.
+Those people include patients with chronic lung problems such as asthma, bronchitis, and emphysema; heart attack and accident victims; premature infants; and people with cystic fibrosis, lung cancer, and AIDS.

 Respiratory Therapy Program Overview